 Varicose veins are easy to diagnose on the surface, however, these leg veins often have a deeper source.
 To determine their extent, a specialised safe scan (known as ultrasound) is required to assess these leg veins which cannot be seen from the skin.
 During this time other important veins will be looked at to exclude more sinister vein disease.

 STEP / 03

 To improve your venous circulation, treatment may be recommended by one of our doctors using a laser treatment method.
 Your blood will then be able to find its way back to your heart via a more efficient path.
 Most patients find relief of leg aches after treatment.
 Click here to find out our patient outcomes

 Looking for more information on varicose veins and their treatment?

-For a detailed explanation of the treatment as well as additional information, enter your details below to download our eBook or give us a call on 1300 535 017.
+For a detailed explanation of the treatment as well as additional information, download our eBook or give us a call on 1300 535 017.

 We’re here for you and can schedule an appointment during office hours, Monday to Friday.
 Contact us or download our eBook to learn more.